BenediktBertsch/Cloudflare_DDNS/README.md

 ## How to use this Docker Image
 There are several docker extra parameters to setup this container:
-* retry = sets how often the App retries to connect to an API
-* delay = sets the time between each retry
 * token = sets your API Token
 * mail = sets your E-Mail address
 * zone = sets your DNS zone